Asefeh-J/react-native-book-app/README.md

-Book Manager App
+# 📚 Book List App

-This is a React Native application for managing a personal collection of books.
-It allows users to add, view, and delete books.
-The app displays book information including the title, author, and location.
-It also provides book statistics grouped by location.
+This is a cross-platform **React Native** app for managing a personal list of books.
+Users can view, add, and delete books, each with a title, author, and location.
+It also shows a summary of books grouped by location.

-Features
+## ✨ Features

-📚 List of books with details
+- 📖 View a list of saved books

-➕ Add new books
+- ➕ Add new books with title, author, and location

-🗑️ Delete books with confirmation
+- 🗑️ Delete books with confirmation

-📊 Summary view of total books by location
+- 📍 View total book count grouped by location

-🌗 RTL support for right-to-left languages
+- 🌓 RTL layout for Farsi language support

-🎨 Theming support with spiritual theme
+- 🎨 Themed UI with dynamic colors

-Technologies Used
+## 📦 Technologies Used

+- **React Native**
+- **SQLite** (local storage)
+- **React Native Vector Icons**
+- **Custom Theme System**

+## 🚀 Getting Started

+### Prerequisites

+- Node.js
-React Native
+- Expo CLI or React Native CLI

-SQLite (via custom database helpers)

-Icons from FontAwesome
+- Android/iOS simulator or device